drilorin/brew_notes/history/brew2.md

 Mashout, was almost not able to add mashout liquid

-Before boiling fase, 10 cm from top ~ 17 litres - might need to boil longer than 60 mins
+Before boiling fase, 10 cm from top ~ 17 litres - need to boil longer than 60 mins

+Decided to make a measuring stick with litres, instead of measuring tape